ZebreDeSoixanteQuatorzeCanons/ContinuousAI/README.md

 - Hover your mouse pointer over a model component for 2 seconds, or
 - Modify the model directly.

+You can also, by right-clicking on computed suggestions in the left panel, request the refreshing or the refinement of a (set of) suggestion(s).

 ## Content of the Repository